Skip to main content

 This is an archetypal “Why This Major?” prompt, focused on engineering in particular.
 Your goals are to convey your passion for engineering, and to show how your past experiences have prepared you to succeed in the field.
 The admissions committee wants to understand what drives your interest in engineering, how you’ve explored this interest, what your future goals in the field are, and how you see yourself achieving them.

-Note: Typically, in a “Why Major” essay you would also want to incorporate details about why you want to study this field at the school in question, but since there is a separate “Why Cornell Engineering” supplement here, your response here doesn’t have to have that element.
+Note: Typically, in a “Why Major” essay you would also want to incorporate details about why you want to study this field at the school in question, but since there is a separate “Why Cornell Engineering” supplement here, your response to this prompt doesn’t need to include that element.

 To answer this prompt effectively, you need to reflect on why you were initially drawn to engineering, and which experiences you’ve had that have refined your interest in the field.
 Think about specific moments, projects, or topics that sparked your fascination.
 Then, consider what excites you most about studying engineering and how you envision applying what you learn to solve real-world problems.